markmcpherson/coding-challenge/README.md

 * helm - Helm chart for the k8s deployment in EKS on AWS
 * infrastructure - CDK code to deploy a simple CI/CD pipeline

+I assume there is an existing EKS cluster available.
+For testing purposes I created a cluster based on the EKS Blueprints CDK (code here: https://github.com/markmcpherson/eks-base-cdk)